YongshuoLiu/github.io/_projects/extinction.md

 We use [PICASO](https://natashabatalha.github.io/picaso/) and [petitRADTRANS](https://petitradtrans.readthedocs.io/en/latest/) for simulating the transmission spectra of TRAPPIST-1 e and use PandExo for simulating JWST observation results of TRAPPIST-1~e

-Based on the [method](https://iopscience.iop.org/article/10.3847/1538-4357/ac29be) proposed by [Phillips Caprice](https://capricephillips.github.io) and Dr. [Wang Ji](https://www.jiwang.io) to quantify the ability of JWST and ELT to detect a single gas biosignature in the atmosphere of exoplanets, we proposed a method to detect the ability of JWST and ELT to detect a gas pair biosignatures.
+Based on the [method](https://iopscience.iop.org/article/10.3847/1538-4357/ac29be) proposed by [Caprice Phillips](https://capricephillips.github.io) and Dr. [Ji Wang](https://www.jiwang.io) to quantify the ability of JWST and ELT to detect a single gas biosignature in the atmosphere of exoplanets, we proposed a method to detect the ability of JWST and ELT to detect a gas pair biosignatures.

 The main language of the project is Python, and the main libraries used in this project are PICASO, PandExo, petitRADTRANS, Astropy, NumPy, Pandas, and Matplotlib.